 Living Brands is a specialised programme offering outreach sessions in care homes, day centres, community hubs, memory cafes, and more.
-Using our carefully curated Memory Boxes full of replica packaging and products from the 20th century, we can recreate memories while encouraging creative discussions and art activities using our multi-sensory approach which has been proven to benefit mental and social wellbeing.
+Using our carefully curated Memory, Culture and Brand Boxes full of replica packaging and products from the 20th century, we can recreate memories while encouraging creative discussions and art activities using our multi-sensory approach which has been proven to benefit mental and social wellbeing.

 Living Brands is delivered by our Wellbeing Department and offers creative resources, engaging events and training opportunities for a wide range of audiences, around the topics of memory and brand heritage.

-You are warmly welcome to join our Living Brands creative reminiscing sessions, where our experienced guides bring the Museum displays to life with the help of products, sounds, and scents from the past.
-Sessions at the Museum are open for everyone, but specially designed for people living with dementia.
-Our outreach team is also available to lead reminiscing sessions for care homes and community groups in London.
+Join our Living Brands creative reminiscing sessions, where our experienced staff and volunteers bring the Museum displays to life with the help of products, sounds, and scents from the past.
+Our outreach team leads reminiscing sessions for care homes and community groups in west London.